 Who can attend your court appearance with you?

-Your hearing is not a closed process where only the parties, their attorneys, and the judge can attend.
+Your hearing is not a closed process where only the parties, attorneys, and the judge can attend.
 Any other party with a hearing scheduled on your date will be in the courtroom at the beginning of the day and can be in the courtroom while your hearing is going on.
-This means that you can bring any adult that you would like to attend the hearing with you and to at least sit in the gallery of people.
+This means that you can bring any adult you would like to attend the hearing with you and sit in the gallery of people.

-A distinction to make is that people that will act as witnesses in your case will typically not be allowed to remain in the courtroom during your hearing and will be asked to sit outside.
+A distinction to make is that people who will act as witnesses in your case will typically not be allowed to remain in the courtroom during your hearing and be asked to sit outside.

 This is due to a belief that their testimony could be affected by the testimony of others.
-On the other hand, if the adult joining you in the hearing is not a witness he or she will be allowed to remain in court throughout the day.
-Before bringing a person to court make sure that you discuss it first with your attorney.
+On the other hand, if the adult joining you in the hearing is not a witness, they will be allowed to remain in court throughout the day.
+Before bringing a person to court, make sure that you discuss it first with your attorney.

 Children cannot be in the courtroom at any time.
-The exception to this is if the judge has ordered your child to be present for some purpose- possibly an evaluation of him or her.
-I have had clients who have not been able to arrange child care for the morning of their hearing.
-Those folks will bring along a family member to watch the kids outside of court while the proceedings continue on.
+The exception is if the judge has ordered your child to be present for some purpose- possibly an evaluation of them.
+I have had clients who have not arranged child care for the morning of their hearing.
+Those folks will bring along a family member to watch the kids outside of court while the proceedings continue.

 A word (or two) on Mediation

-Let’s take a break from discussing in-court matters and introduce the subject of mediation.
-You may be under the impression based on our first couple blog posts on this subject that your case will certainly be headed to court to solve any problems that you are presenting to our justice system.
-That impression would be incorrect and we discuss the circumstances as to why.
+Let's take a break from discussing in-court matters and introduce the subject of Mediation.
+Based on our first couple of blog posts on this subject, you may be under the impression that your case will undoubtedly be headed to court to solve any problems you are presenting to our justice system.
+That impression would be incorrect, and we discuss the circumstances as to why.

-Yes, your case can be ultimately determined by a judge in a courtroom.
+Yes, a judge can ultimately determine your case in a courtroom.
 The alternative method of resolving disputes is through a process known as Mediation.
-Mediation is a method to avoid the costs, time commitment and uncertainties surrounding a visit to court in order to resolve and settle your family law case.
+Mediation is a method to avoid the costs, time commitment, and uncertainties surrounding a visit to court to resolve and settle your family law case.

-Mediation is a common method to formally settle your case for either temporary orders or final orders.
-A mediator is a neutral, independent third party (typically a practicing family lawattorney) who is selected by your attorney and opposing counsel to help bring about an agreement between you and the opposing party.
-All parties and their attorneys will meet at the mediator’s office in separate rooms to hold a mediation session that typically lasts 3-4 hours.
+Mediation is a standard method to settle your case for temporary or final orders formally.
+A mediator is a neutral, independent third party (typically a practicing family law attorney) selected by your attorney and opposing counsel to help bring about an agreement between you and the opposing party.
+All parties and their attorneys will meet in separate rooms at the mediator's office to hold a mediation session that typically lasts 3-4 hours.

-The mediator acts like a ping pong ball, bouncing between you and your opposing party to convey settlement offers, discuss issues and to generally play devil’s advocate on any arguments or theories that you and your attorney have.
+The mediator acts as a ping pong ball, bouncing between you and your opposing party to convey settlement offers, discuss issues, and generally play devil's advocate on any arguments or theories you and your attorney have.

-The benefit of having an experienced family law attorney to mediate your case is that he or she has likely tried cases in front of your judge and can provide you with feedback on any issues that you are interested in presenting in either a hearing or trial.
+The benefit of having an experienced family law attorney to mediate your case is that they have likely tried cases in front of your judge and can provide you with feedback on any issues that you are interested in presenting in either a hearing or trial.
 If you learn ahead of time that an argument you want to make will likely not go over well, then you may focus more intently on settling your case rather than proceeding to court.

-Mediators do charge for their services, however, the cost is usually under $500 per party.
-This is opposed to a one day or multi-day trial or hearing that can cost much, much more in attorney’s fees but also emotional and physical stress.
+Mediators do charge for their services.
+However, the cost is usually under $500 per party.
+This is opposed to a one-day or multi-day trial or hearing that can cost much more in attorney's fees and emotional and physical stress.